Neural Feature Learning in Function Space: Nesting Technique for Dependence Decomposition

 \subsection{Learning With Orthogonality Constraints}

-We conclude this section by discussing a simple application of the nesting technique, where the goal is to learn optimal features uncorrelated to given features.
-Such uncorrelated conditions correspond to orthogonality constraints in feature geometry.
+We conclude this section by discussing an application of the nesting technique, where the goal is to learn optimal features uncorrelated to some given features. {Such settings arise in many learning scenarios, where the given features correspond to some prior knowledge.
+For instance, when the given features are extracted from pre-trained models, we can use this formulation to avoid information overlapping and extract only the part not carried by these models.
+Another example is to extract privacy-preserving features, where we use the given features to indicate the sensitive information. }